aviinasxhh/mstream/CONTRIBUTING.md

 ## No "Vibe Coding"

-We take engineering rigor seriously.
-We do not accept PRs from "vibe coders" (coding without understanding, guessing syntax, failing to test edge cases, or throwing code at the wall until it sticks).

 Before submitting a Pull Request, you must ensure:
 1. **You fully understand the code you are modifying.**
 2. **You have thoroughly tested your changes.** (Test it against missing dependencies, weird characters in search queries, and abrupt terminal exits).